 Fortunately, the medical community is becoming more and more aware of these realities, but it's still important for women who believe they might have sleep apnea to be persistent with doctors about arranging a sleep study.
 That way they can obtain an accurate diagnosis and begin undergoing life-changing treatment if necessary.

 According to the National Sleep Foundation, about 20% of children snore occasionally, and usually it's no reason for concern.
 However, if a child also shows signs of pausing while breathing, tossing and turning, chronic mouth breathing, bed-wetting or night sweats, he or she may suffer from sleep apnea.

 Up to 4% of children have sleep apnea, and it can begin as early as two years old.
 Unfortunately, sleep apnea often goes undetected in children.
 In fact, experts say that it's commonly misdiagnosed as attention deficit hyperactivity disorder.

 “Children with sleep apnea may complain of being tired during the day and, at the same time, exhibit hyperactive behavior or act impulsively,” explains Dr. Lana B. Patitucci of the Pennsylvania Snoring and Sleep Institute.

-When it comes to treating pediatric sleep apnea, doctors typically take a different approach than CPAP therapy.
+When it comes to treating pediatric sleep apnea, doctors typically take a different approach than with adults.
 The most common treatment is surgical removal of the adenoids and tonsils – a procedure known as an adentonsillectomy.
 This opens up the throat to aid airflow, successfully eliminating symptoms of sleep apnea 70% to 90% of the time.